tomfaulhaber/cl-format/README.markdown

 ## Common Lisp Format for Clojure ##

-cl-format is a implementation of the incredibly baroque Common Lisp format function as specified in [*Common Lisp the Language*, 2nd edition, Chapter 22](http://www.cs.cmu.edu/afs/cs.cmu.edu/project/ai-repository/ai/html/cltl/clm/node200.html#SECTION002633000000000000000).
+cl-format is an implementation of the incredibly baroque Common Lisp format function as specified in [*Common Lisp the Language*, 2nd edition, Chapter 22](http://www.cs.cmu.edu/afs/cs.cmu.edu/project/ai-repository/ai/html/cltl/clm/node200.html#SECTION002633000000000000000).

 Format gives you an easy and powerful way to format text and data for output.
 It supports rich